Mshv/FlightSearchSolution/README.md

 It is fine to change any of the supplied application code, if you choose to do so please add comments to indicate what has changed and why.

 **Note**

--Things to be done:
+- Things to be done:

--All the exceptions written are unchecked exception (runtime exception), better to have Checked ones
+- All the exceptions written are unchecked exception (runtime exception), better to have Checked ones

--Java-doc
+- Java-doc

--Date format conversion
+- Date format conversion

--Readme file - how to run project
+- Readme file - how to run project

--Total price rounded to 2 decimals
+- Total price rounded to 2 decimals

 - Check code Quality - SonarQube